opentok/opentok-reconnection/Android-sample/README.md

 - Attempt to automatically reconnect to the session if the client has disconnected due to a temporary drop in local network connectivity.

-- Attempt to automatically reconnect to a subscriber stream that is temporarily dropped , locally.
+- Attempt to automatically reconnect to a subscriber stream that is temporarily dropped locally.

 In both of the above cases, the callbacks are not indicative of the remote clients/publishers.
-The callbacks are indicative of what is happening on **your** network only (locally) .
-This distinction is made because it may sometime happen that your subscriber is dropped but the session connection is still active.
+The callbacks are indicative of what is happening on **your** network only (locally).
+This distinction is made because sometimes your subscriber is dropped but the session connection is still active.

 - Upon a successful reconnection, automatically resend signals that are initiated by the client when it was temporarily disconnected.
 (For more information about Signaling,